 Software components tend to have multiple dependencies on other software components, hardware components and support activities.

-These dependencies are linked together in a chain, with multiple tiers.
+A chain links these dependencies, with multiple tiers.
 The number of dependencies grows at each tier and an obsolescence issue at any tier can affect the top level software.

 Assess Probability of Obsolescence

 You can determine the probability of the obsolescence of software components by considering the probabilities of the various causes of software obsolescence occurring for your systems.

 The probability of obsolescence is further increased by the software component having multiple dependencies.
 Assuming the probabilities of obsolescence of all dependencies are independent then the probability at any tier will increase by the sum (OR) of all the dependent probabilities: